Benefits of Moving from On-Premise to the Cloud

-The benefits of cloud computing are many.
+The benefits of cloud computing, particularly for HIPAA compliant texting platforms, are many.
 Cloud computing makes it far easier to archive and access patient records and medical images.
 The cloud makes it easier for healthcare providers to collaborate and deliver care.
 It also saves money by minimizing the need for in-house infrastructure and IT support.

 IS OUR DATA SAFE IN THE CLOUD?

 Benefits aside, many healthcare organizations still have trepidation over moving to the cloud due to concerns about data accessibility, uptime and, most importantly, security.
 In the early days, as the cloud was evolving, some of those concerns may have been valid.

 Today, cloud-based solutions are, by and large, more secure than locally deployed solutions.
 Large financial institutions, huge retailers and even the federal government are using cloud services.
 With the ubiquity of smartphones, most of us have seen our own lives transformed by the cloud.

 Cloud providers ensure that customer data is encrypted, backed up, easily recoverable, and secured with strict access controls.
 Health systems are beginning to discover that cloud-based applications and services are subject to far more scrutiny and operational process rigor than most on-premises solutions.
 Many cloud providers, such as Microsoft Azure and Amazon Web Services (Halo’s cloud partner), offer healthcare-specific services that comply with HIPAA and HITECH regulations.
 Security vulnerability scanning and 24/7 monitoring for unwanted network access are now standard offerings of cloud providers.